dis-unige/swisscovery-vu3/js/slsp-alma-viewit-after/bcu-online-feedback/README.md

 ## Credits

-The original [eth-fullview-offcampus-warning module ](https://gitlab.com/ethlibrary/slsp/customization-eth-view/-/tree/master/js/modules/prm-alma-delivery-after/eth-fullview-offcampus-warning) was developed at ETH Zurich.
+The original [eth-online-feedback-mail module ](https://gitlab.com/ethlibrary/slsp/customization-eth-view/-/tree/master/js/modules/prm-alma-delivery-after/eth-online-feedback-mail) was developed at ETH Zurich.
 Our version builds on a copy of this module further customized for BCU-Fribourg.